 Rhoeo spathacea is native to Guatemala, Belize, and Southern Mexico.

-These tropical plants are also naturalized in Louisiana and South Florida where it’s considered an invasive species.
+These tropical plants are also naturalized in North America in Louisiana and South Florida where it’s considered an invasive species.

 The beautiful oyster plant has become a popular choice for its simple yet bold appearance.